CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 Opcode: 18 (0x12)
 Syntax: S_STORE_DWORDX4 SDATA(4), SBASE(2), OFFSET
 Description: Store four dwords to memory.
-It accepts only offset as M0 or any immediate.
+It accepts only offset as M0 or any immediate (only GCN 1.2).
 Operation:
 ```
 for (BYTE i = 0; i < 4; i++)